argos-ci/argos/README.md

 ## Contributing

 Changes and improvements are more than welcome!
-Please make your changes in a specific branch and request to pull into master!
+Please make your changes in a specific branch and request to pull into main!
 To learn more about it, have a look at our [CONTRIBUTING.md](/CONTRIBUTING.md).